-So what is regenerative farming?
-Um, well, regenerative farming actually is not new, but the original form of it, I think we should really call it generative farming because in the old days, 200 years ago, there were no synthetic or chemical fertilizers and the way people farm was using the manure from their animals on the land and so on.
-And so a, what we’re calling regenerative farming is, is a need to get back to that kind of farming.
-Because what’s happened over the last 150 years is, uh, the, what we call agro chemical farming or big business farming.
+So, what is regenerative farming?
+Well, regenerative farming actually is not new, but the original form of it, I think we should really call it generative farming because in the old days, 200 years ago, there were no synthetic or chemical fertilizers and the way people farm was using the manure from their animals on the land.
+And what we’re calling regenerative farming is a need to get back to that kind of farming.
+Because what’s happened over the last 150 years is what we call agrochemical farming or big business farming.
 And so they use nutrients that are chemical nutrients that are derived from petroleum and various other products.
-And so they are very strong nitrogen, phosphorus and potassium, which you always see as the typical fertilizer ingredients.
-And so that kind of chemical farming, what it’s done is it’s thrown nature out of balance.
-And that’s what we’re trying to restore.
-When we say regenerative farming and the history of it is, you know, of course, originally, as I said, that’s the one everybody knew how to do.
-But, uh, there’s a great, great German philosopher and educator called Rudolph Steiner, sort of originated the concept BOLO.
-He called it biodynamic farming.
-And this is in the mid twenties, uh, 1920s.
-And, uh, it was in response to people who were saying, well, we need to actually get and respect the spirituality in the soil and a Greek religion and the Roman religions and all actual native religions talk about the goddesses of the earth, the goddesses of fertility and the sacredness of the soil.
-And that the soil is, is FICO and then it’s related to the goddess it brings for us in birth plants and so on.
-And so, you know, the Romans had series the God of cereal or goddess, some cereal and flora, the goddess of flowers and so on.
-And so the sacred nature of the soil was an essential thing.
-And they all had rituals based on the phases of the moon and the equinoxes and so on that that’s when they would have celebrations and tribal dances and so on, honoring the spiritual nature of the soil and integrating their crops with that kind of timescale.
+And so, they are very strong nitrogen, phosphorus and potassium, which you always see as the typical fertilizer ingredients.
+That kind of chemical farming, what it has done is it has thrown nature out of balance.
+And that’s what we’re trying to restore When we say regenerative farming and the history of it, originally, as I said, that’s the one everybody knew how to do.
+But there’s a great German philosopher and educator called Rudolf Steiner, sort of originated the concept biodynamic farming.
+And this is in the mid-twenties, 1920s.
+And it was in response to people who were saying, well, we need to actually get and respect the spirituality in the soil and a Greek religion and the Roman religions and all actual native religions talk about the goddesses of the earth, the goddesses of fertility and the sacredness of the soil.
+And that the soil is related to the goddess it brings for us in birth plants.
+And so, the Romans had the god of cereal or goddess of cereal and flora, the goddess of flowers.
+And so, the sacred nature of the soil was an essential thing.
+And they all had rituals based on the phases of the moon and the equinoxes and that’s when they would have celebrations and tribal dances, honoring the spiritual nature of the soil and integrating their crops with that kind of timescale.
 And now that we’ve gotten to industrial farming, all of that kind of spiritual goddess related thing is sort of disappeared.
 And that’s one of the things regenerative farming is also bringing back, that the nature that the soil itself is alive.
-The soil is a precious, precious thing which bears fruit like, like the female goddess.
-It’s the source of, of, of the common wheel, as we say, of the beneficence of nature and all of our food.
-And when we lose track of that, that’s when we treat the soil as just an object that has to be manipulated and so on.
-So that’s the kind of early basis of it.
-And the regenerative farming.
-Then I, if you want me to get into more specific details of the how of it, we can talk about the science as well.
+The soil is a precious, precious thing which bears fruit like the female goddess.
+It’s the source of the common wheel, as we say, of the beneficence of nature and all of our food.
+And when we lose track of that, that’s when we treat the soil as just an object that has to be manipulated.
+So that’s the kind of early basis of it, and the regenerative farming.
+Then, if you want me to get into more specific details of the how of it, we can talk about the science as well.
 If you want to say something, Nikki.

 Nikki Lastreto (17:58):

 I thought you might want to take a breath.
-I could just see his face turning red from not breathing, but I actually want to just mention that the years that we lived in India also, we lived many much of that time up in the Himalayas and in the Himalayas.
-We weren’t actually growing the ganja, but we were living all around it and it was living around us because it just grows like a wheat up there that they use it for the seeds for protein.
-They obviously make it into cedis or hashish, which they call it there to smoke it.
-And, and, and there obviously, are they growing in regenerativity and they don’t have any fertilizers released.
-Really?
+I could just see his face turning red from not breathing, but I actually want to just mention that the years that we lived in India also, we lived many much of that time up in the Himalayas and in the Himalayas we weren’t actually growing the ganja, but we were living all around it and it was living around us because it just grows like a wheat up there that they use it for the seeds for protein.
+They obviously make it into hashish, which they call it there to smoke it.
+And there obviously, they are growing it regeneratively and they don’t have any fertilizers released.

 Swami Chaitania (18:37):

 Yeah.
-Well, what we would see when we would walk in the terraces up in the Himalayas of, uh, uh, Kumal and with our con were, uh, they’d be growing in these gigantic plants on their compost heap outside where they threw all their vegetable scraps and so on and so forth.
-And keep in mind, most of those people in the mountains of Hindus are vegetarian people, but they have a, you know, livestock, they would have, uh, you know, water Buffalo and so on.
-So the manure was an integral part of the whole thing
+Well, what we would see when we would walk in the terraces up in the Himalayas or Kumal, they’d be growing in these gigantic plants on their compost heap outside where they threw all their vegetable scraps and so on and so forth.
+And keep in mind, most of those people in the mountains are Hindus and are vegetarian people, but they have a livestock, they would have water buffalo and so on.
+So, the manure was an integral part of the whole thing.

 Alex Halperin (19:08):

-in India, in, in, up, in the Himalayas when cannabis was growing all around, like who were the people who were using it?
-Was it, was it seen as a religious thing?
-Was it seen as an every day thing?
-Was it for men, for women, for who.
+In India, in the Himalayas when cannabis was growing all around, who were the people who were using it?
+Was it seen as a religious thing?
+Was it seen as an everyday thing?
+Was it for men, for women, for who?

 Nikki Lastreto (19:23):

-it was really used primarily by the men was be the ones that would smoke.
-They’d shot us.
-Um, and they would gather that would just be like a ritual.
-I mean, you wouldn’t even have, you know, the local school teacher would invite you over and light up, you know, that was just what they did.
-They saw dues or the Holy men of course used it as a spiritual awakening and they literally did wake and bake with it and then meditate or whatever they were doing all day.
+It was really used primarily by the men, they were the ones that would smoke.
+And they would gather and that would just be like a ritual.
+The local school teacher would invite you over and light up, that was just what they did.
+They the Holy men of course used it as a spiritual awakening and they literally did wake and bake with it and then meditate or whatever they were doing all day.
 And the women of course used it for the seeds and the cooking.
-And so they would add that in with whatever cookies they were making or something because it would really provides quite a bit of protein that they need in their diet.
-Most considering they’re mostly vegetarian.
-So a lot of people wouldn’t.
-Now these days in India, there’s a lot of young people getting high.
-Of course they’re finally learning how to grow sense of Mia for many years.
-They just, they really don’t do much of that still because when you’re growing it, perhaps you should, it doesn’t matter whether it has the seeds or not.
-Um, so they don’t really grow the best ganja for just smoking in a joint.
+And so, they would add that in with whatever they were making or something because it would really provide quite a bit of protein that they need in their diet.
+Considering they’re mostly vegetarian.
+Now these days in India, there’s a lot of young people getting high of course, they’re finally learning how to grow sinsemilla.
+For many years they just really don’t do much of that still because when you’re growing it for hashish it doesn’t matter whether it has the seeds or not.
+So they don’t really grow the best ganja for just smoking in a joint.
 But there’s some people starting to learn how to do that now.
-So the younger people in the cities are smoking more, but it’s traditionally been just every family, you know, the old guys in the family would sit around and be smoking pipes up there and the Himalayas.
+So the younger people in the cities are smoking it more, but it’s traditionally been just every family, the old guys in the family would sit around and be smoking pipes up there in the Himalayas.

 Swami Chaitania (20:40):

 Right.
 And then there was always used for medicine as well.
-And there’s some evidence, some argument that, and the most ancient scriptures of India, the Vedas, the rig Veda specifically, they talk about, uh, something called Soma, S O, M A and there’s all these poems and praise of Soma and so on.
-And Soma seems to be a libation and they’ve debated for many years what did it comprised, but most likely it was a basis of a, like a cannabis smoothie where where they would grind up the flowers, add water and mix it, and then they would make a drink with it, which might have something else in it to have, might have a milk, it might have sugar or honey, something like that, water, Rose water.
-But even also in some of those, I might add opium or something called a Phaedra to take mixtures and so on.
-But basically it was a cannabis smoothie that they were drinking, and even today they still have this bhang, B, H, A, N, G, bhang, which they have a great celebration in the spring and the fall where whole villages will drink this liquid bhang or they’ll bake it into their pastries and so on.
+And there’s some evidence, some argument, and the most ancient scriptures of India, the Vedas, the Rigveda specifically, they talk about something called Soma, and there’s all these poems and praise of Soma.
+And Soma seems to be a libation and they’ve debated for many years what did it comprised, but most likely it was a basis of a cannabis smoothie where they would grind up the flowers, add water and mix it, and then they would make a drink with it, which might have something else in it, it might have milk, it might have sugar or honey, something like that, rose water.
+But even also in some of those they might add opium, or something called ephedra to take mixtures.
+But basically it was a cannabis smoothie that they were drinking, and even today they still have this bhang, which they have a great celebration in the spring and the fall where whole villages will drink this liquid bhang or they’ll bake it into their pastries.
 So cannabis is still a major part of the culture in the mountains, especially of India.

 Alex Halperin (21:52):

-I want to get back to regenerative farming soon, but I just wanted to put out, but I think Nikki, you were the first person to use the word or the first person in a while.
-Anyway, to use the word sentence, Amelia,
+I want to get back to regenerative farming soon, but I just wanted to put out, I think Nikki, you were the first person to use the word or the first person in a while to use the word sinsemilla.

 Donnell Alexander (22:05):